 Non-Economic Damages

-Not every loss resulting from a failure to yield accident can be easily quantifiable.
+Not every loss resulting from a failure to yield an accident can be easily quantifiable.
 Our team can help you bring a claim for the intangible costs caused by your accident, including your pain and suffering and the emotional distress you went through.

 Wrongful Death Damages

 Failure to yield accidents can lead to fatal injuries.
 If your loved one was killed in an accident caused by a negligent driver, you may be entitled to wrongful death damages.
-You could be compensated for the loss of your loved one’s income and work benefits, the loss of their companionship, medical bills, funeral and burial expenses, and more.
+You could be compensated for the loss of your loved one’s income and work benefits, their companionship, medical bills, funeral and burial expenses, and more.

 Click to contact our Baton Rouge Car Accident Attorney today